Best Plants For Beginner Gardeners

 Spinach is one of the best sources of magnesium, a vital mineral that can aid in natural sleep.
 It also contains a lot of vitamin C, which can help you fight a cold naturally.
 Spinach is also high in potassium, vitamin K, vitamin A, zinc, fiber, and other nutrients.

 Need more information?
-Take a look at our Guide To Growing Spinach In Containers.
+Please take a look at our Guide To Growing Spinach In Containers.

 Basil is another great plant to grow as a beginner gardener.
 Tomatoes and basil go together so well in so many dishes that it's only natural that they'd be garden friends.
 This fragrant herb is a great companion plant for your tomato plants, and it's also great for pestos, pasta, and a variety of other dishes in the kitchen.